Requesting a change to an existing price

 - a PB11b form (cost information) (Word 335KB); and

 Submissions for price increases should be sent to the PBS Price Increases inbox.
-The deadlines for submission of price increase requests and final PB11a forms are outlined in the deadlines for other industry applications and final listing documentation page.

 Lower price offers